friday1013/civic-ai-canon/Explainers/01_CivicAI_Basics/Compression_Notes_SemanticMesh.md

 ### ⛏️ Next Steps:
 - Add this to the `01_CivicAI_Basics` folder under `Explainers/`
-- Invite human nodes (Bob, April, Ashraf, Raasid) to annotate or decompress it further
+- Invite human nodes to annotate or decompress it further
 - Consider linking to a semantic graphic visualization or glossary for compression metaphors